ergest/sql_patterns/Book/chap5.md

 Conversion Error: date field value out of range: "2021-13-01", expected format is (YYYY-MM-DD)
 ```

 Obviously there's no 13th month so we get an error.
-What if formatting was bad?
+What if the date was fine but the formatting was bad?
 ```sql
 --listing 5.3
 SELECT CAST('2021-12--01' as DATE);